forxer/blade-ui-kit-bootstrap/docs/buttons/link-button.md

 ### Confirm ID

-If you want to use the "[Confirm](./buttons.md#confirm)" attribute an identifier for the "confirm modal" must be specified.
+If you want to use the "[Confirm](./buttons.md#confirm)" attribute an identifier for the "[confirmation modal](./../modals.md)" must be specified.

 You can specify a confirm ID targeted by the button.
-If you don't specify a confirm id, as you can see, it will be randomly generated for each request using a random string of characters.
+If you don't specify a confirm id, it will be randomly generated for each request using a random string of characters.

 But this is not ideal, it is preferable that you identify yourself the target on which the button acts.
 It will be easier to navigate and this with better performance.